jvorhauer/monitoring-valves/README.md

 metrics-jvm contains a number of M(x)Bean Gauge sets.
 These sets are rather extensive.
 This could be replaced

-## configuration

-The configuration of the metrics reporters is in **src/main/resources/reference.conf**.

-If you want to override the default/reference configuration, copy the settings to a new file, say **my.conf** and add **-Dconfig.file=path/to/my.conf** to your setenv.sh.

-Another option is to put **my.conf** in a folder which is part of the Tomcat classpath.

 ## Important!

 This Valve has only been tested with Tomcat 7!
-The Java version used to compile the sources is JDK 1.8.0_25, but the Maven compiler plugin was instructed to use 1.7 source and target versions.
+The Java Development Kit (JDK) version used to compile the sources is 1.8.0_25, but the Maven compiler plugin was instructed to use 1.7 source and target versions.